-Before we get into the specifics I have to give credit to the creator of this dynamic concoction Dave Asprey.
+Before we get into the specifics, we have to give credit to the creator of this dynamic concoction Dave Asprey.
 He’s created a whole brand around this stuff and his site is worth checking out for more info.
-If you’re a visual learner you can check out the video below of me making a cup of frothy Bulletproof coffee.
+If you prefer to be a visual learner, you can check out the video below of me making a cup keto coffee.

 Why Drink Bulletproof Coffee?

 By now you’re probably wondering why we’re putting all of these crazy things in our coffee.
 There’s a number of reasons actually!

 - The biggest reason is energy- Not only are you benefiting from the caffeine in the coffee but you’re also getting an energy burst from the MCT oil(1).
 MCT oil is the fastest absorbed oil you can get your hands on, which makes it the perfect addition to coffee(2).
 Plus by pairing caffeine with fat like coconut oil or mct oil you slow down the rate at which caffeine processes.
 Thus preventing more sustained energy rather than a rapid spike.

 - Reason number two is that you’ll feel full for a long time!-Now that you are super energized and not hungry, think of all you’ll be able to accomplish!
 With Bulletproof coffee, I find my most productive time of the day to be about an hour after I have my cup.

 - It tastes good!- Starting a new keto diet can be daunting and you might feel deprived from your regular Starbucks order.
 A creamy keto coffee like this is a great way to start your day.
 You’ve gotten in your healthy fats and grass fed butter, all while getting in a barista style drink that’s low in net carbs.